Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_revenger_spawn_weight                   1       // The weight assigned to spawning the revenger ttt_deputy_spawn_weight                     1       // The weight assigned to spawning the deputy ttt_mercenary_spawn_weight                  1       // The weight assigned to spawning the mercenary ttt_jester_spawn_weight                     1       // The weight assigned to spawning the jester ttt_swapper_spawn_weight                    1       // The weight assigned to spawning the swapper ttt_clown_spawn_weight                      1       // The weight assigned to spawning the clown ttt_beggar_spawn_weight                     1       // The weight assigned to spawning the beggar ttt_drunk_spawn_weight                      1       // The weight assigned to spawning the drunk ttt_old_man_spawn_weight                    1       // The weight assigned to spawning the old man
+ttt_revenger_spawn_weight                   1       // The weight assigned to spawning the revenger ttt_deputy_spawn_weight                     1       // The weight assigned to spawning the deputy ttt_mercenary_spawn_weight                  1       // The weight assigned to spawning the mercenary ttt_veteran_spawn_weight                    1       // The weight assigned to spawning the veteran ttt_jester_spawn_weight                     1       // The weight assigned to spawning the jester ttt_swapper_spawn_weight                    1       // The weight assigned to spawning the swapper ttt_clown_spawn_weight                      1       // The weight assigned to spawning the clown ttt_beggar_spawn_weight                     1       // The weight assigned to spawning the beggar ttt_bodysnatcher_spawn_weight               1       // The weight assigned to spawning the bodysnatcher ttt_drunk_spawn_weight                      1       // The weight assigned to spawning the drunk ttt_old_man_spawn_weight                    1       // The weight assigned to spawning the old man
 // (Note: Each role is limited to one player per round.)